jamesflorentino/hiraya/README.md

 hiraya.js
 =========

-A microframework for game development in javascript.
+A microframework for game development in JavaScript that uses ES6.

 Goals
 =====